BBK-SDP-2015-emassa01/individual/README.md

 --> The SML is an interpreter for a simple machine language SML.
 The general form of a machine language instruction is label instruction register-list.

+REFLECTION:
+--> SML uses Java reflection to create the instances of the subclasses.
+The SML language to be extended without having to modify the original code.
---> SML uses Java refection to create the instances of the subclasses.
+--> Reflection is also used in the Testing of the Scan and ScanInt methods in the translator class --> SML uses Java reflection to create the instances of the subclasses.
 The SML language to be extended without having to modify the original code.

 --> ERROR CHECKING